 Looking for more in Our research?

-The impact of Scotland's libraries
+The value and impact of Scotland’s public libraries

 Gray fabric padded rolling armchair near bookshelves